 For the map of the two venues, click here.

 The 2017 Programme will include an introductory as well as several specialized courses on international humanitarian law.
 In addition, participants will attend special lectures, seminars as well as roundtables offered by academics, experts, policy advisers and practitioners.The 2017 Thessaloniki Summer Course on “International Humanitarian Law: Current Developments and Challenges” is open to graduate and postgraduate students, especially LLM students and PhD candidates, researchers and practitioners from all over the world, with a keen interest in international humanitarian law.
 In the framework of the course, participants will have the chance to engage in discussions and interact with some of the most renowned scholars in the field.

 The entire session will be held in English.

 The Foundation may offer a limited number of scholarships upon its discretion to candidates who are nationals of non-EU and non-OECD countries and hold a law degree at the time of application.
 More information may be found here.

 The Foundation awards a Certificate of Attendance to all participants who have regularly attended the courses, lectures and expert workshops.
 The Foundation will also award a Course Diploma.
 For more information, please visit here.

 During the course, a series of extra-curricular activities will be organized, including visits to museums and archaeological sites outside Thessaloniki.
 For excursions (optional participation), a small fee will apply.

 More tips for extra-curricular activities can be found in the Thessaloniki link of the website menu.

-Like us on Facebook to receive updates on the 2017 Thessaloniki Summer Course & the Foundation’s other activities.
-If you encounter any problem when opening the webpages on the summer courses, please contact us on: email@example.com
+Subscribe to our Newsletter or Like us on Facebook to receive updates on the 2023 Thessaloniki Summer Course & the Foundation’s other activities.
+If you encounter any problem when opening the webpages on the summer courses, please contact us on: [email protected]